lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Usage
 ------
 When you open libreoffice impress you will get a dialog to select a template with a preview select which one you want to use by left clicking and then click :guilabel:`Open`.
 If you want to search for a theme type into the :guilabel:`Search` towards the upper left.
+To not show this window at the start uncheck the :guilabel:`Show this dialog at startup` checkbox.
 To add a title to a slide click where it says click to add title.

 .. image::    impress-theme-select.png